DanielAdeyemi/Factory.Solution/README.md

 <a name="view"></a>

 ### <div align="center">  🖥️ View website:
 *GitHub page is not available for this project.
-To view functionality you need to run `dotnet run` from **HairSalon** folder.
+To view functionality you need to run `dotnet run` from **Factory** folder.
 After that you will see `http://localhost:5000`, click on that link and it will open web appliction in your default browser.
 In order to exit from local host use **Ctrl+C** command.*

 <a name="technology"></a>